ansible-collections/community.postgresql/CONTRIBUTING.md

 If you came up with a new feature, it is always worth creating an issue before starting to write code to discuss the idea with the community first.
+If you are going to implement the feature yourself, say it in the issue explicitly to avoid working in parallel with somebody else.

 ## Step-by-step guide how to get into development quickly